Sick Or Healthy: It’s In Your Thoughts

 27. Gain Clarity By Connecting With Inner Wisdom

-Taking time to meditate or pray connect to your inner wisdom to get clarityor any practice that connects with your inner wisdom and develops your spirituality is an investment in defining your purpose and passion.
+Taking time to meditate, pray or do any practice that connects with your inner wisdom and develops your spirituality is an investment in defining your purpose and passion.
 Your inner wisdom is like the GPS for your life and provides you with guidance and clarity about who you are and your life path.

 28. Ditch “Rule” Words